Professional practice

 • Acted (led by David Allison QC, on secondment) before the Eastern Caribbean Court of Appeal in a confidential appeal brought by the joint liquidators of a company against an order granting an application to reverse a decision of theirs brought pursuant to section 273 of the BVI Insolvency Act 2003.
 Stuart also appeared unled in applications at first instance for leave to appeal and for a stay of execution pending the appeal.

-• Acted (as sole counsel, on secondment) in application before the Commercial Division of the BVI High Court by provisional joint liquidators for approval of their fees and disbursements incurred in relation to their investigations into alleged wrongdoing in connection with the asserts of a BVI company.
+• Acted (as sole counsel, on secondment) in an application before the Commercial Division of the BVI High Court by provisional joint liquidators for approval of their fees and disbursements incurred in relation to their investigations into alleged wrongdoing in connection with the asserts of a BVI company.

 • Acted (as sole counsel, on secondment) for the liquidators of a BVI company in connection with an appeal by the company to the Eastern Caribbean Court of Appeal against the winding-up order which put it into liquidation.